 Above pic: The Tri-Peaks rock formations in the western flank of the Santa Monica Mountains.
 Sandstone Peak – the highest point in the range – can be seen in the background, left of center.
 What you’re seeing is arguably my favorite vantage point in one particular mountain range that I have explored via almost every mapped hiking trail.

 Five pictures are stitched together for the finished product.
 Another piece of advice when shooting in the mountains is to carry a dust cloth.
-Your boots kick up more dust than you realize, and it doesn’t take much for a fine layer of dust to line your camera lens.
+Your boots kick up more dust than you realize, and it doesn’t take much for a fine layer of the stuff to line your camera lens.

 Above pic: Palacio de Bellas Artes, Alameda Central, and National Post Office, Mexico City.
 A sixth-story café atop the Sears department store across the street served as the vantage point.
 With the pedestrians, traffic, green space, and Art Deco architecture, this picture in many ways encapsulates Mexico City.

 Note the overhead clouds.
 It was dry as I left the café, but pouring rain when I exited the building five minutes later.
 Also note the sun’s brightness on the upper right of the frame – it lightens the clouds while its shadow simultaneously darkens the park landscape.
 A single shot of just the park could fix this affect – using pinpoint metering or shortening the exposure time, for starters.
 But I was trying to compose a panorama, and for a more consistent tone I simply panned across in five separate shots, each with the same ISO, metering, and F-stop.
 As such, I was more limited in my technical options.
-I’m still proud of the stitched result.
+Though not a perfect image, I nonetheless proud of the stitched result.

 Above pic: Agra Fort, India.
 Shah Jahan – more famous for having ordered the building of the nearby Taj Mahal as a mausoleum for his late wife – ruled over much of Northern India, including what today is the culture-rich state of Uttar Pradesh.
 The fort is enormous, but can be explored in just a couple of hours as half of it is a functioning military base, off-limits to tourists.